 One might ask why we link these particular two holidays?
 What is it about them that is worth connecting the two through this “omer” period?
 We do not connect the holidays of Purim or Chanukah, or Tu Bishvat and Lag B’Omer.
 Why THESE two celebrations?

-Passover is the time of our freedom : “Zman Cheyruteinu”.
+Passover is the time of our freedom: “Zman Cheyruteinu.”
 Without the freedom to come and go, choose and decide, think and act for ourselves, there would be no sovereign Jewish people as we exist today.
 Undoubtedly, we would have disappeared years ago under the hardship of slavery at the hands of Pharaoh and the Egyptian taskmasters.
-With the holiday of Passover, we gained the privilege of autonomy and being able to exist within a framework of freedom of movement, action, and decision.
+With the holiday of Passover, we gained the privilege of autonomy and being able to exist within a framework of freedom of movement, action, thought, and decision.

-With the freedom we acquired on Passover to be able to observe the folkways, mores, and values of the holy Torah which we received on Shavuot, our lives are made complete by the combination of the two: a holy and precious doctrine to help guide our lives and the freedom with which to comply with and conform to the prized mitzvot, the commandments found therein.
+With the freedom we acquired on Passover to be able to observe the folkways, mores, and values of the holy Torah which we received on Shavuot, our lives are made complete by the combination of the two: a holy and precious comprehensive set of guidelines to help direct our lives and the freedom with which to comply with, and conform to, the prized mitzvot, the commandments found therein.